 A suspension will result in mandatory and complete separation from the University for a specified period of time.
 During this time, the student is prohibited from attending all UFV classes, campuses, and any UFV event and/or activity.
 Suspensions are given at the discretion of the President.
 Students may have conditions placed upon them, which must be fulfilled prior to returning to UFV as a student.
 The length of a given suspension will be dependent on the facts related to the conduct and subsequent investigation and decision.

 When a suspension is warranted, the following individuals will be informed via email: the Registrar, Security, and the academic Dean(s) to which courses the student was attending.
 Deans are then to inform the faculty to which classes the student is enrolled.
 Information to be shared includes the terms of the suspension, the time frame of the suspension and a copy of the student’s photo ID.
 Instructors are informed to call Security in the event the student shows up for class.

 An expulsion is the highest level of sanction that a student can receive.
 An expelled student is permanently barred from the University, and will not be eligible for future readmission.
 An expelled student is prohibited from being on any UFV campus, or from attending any UFV activity or event.

-Decisions regarding expulsions may be appealed in writing to the Senate Committee on Student Appeals within fifteen (15) days of the original decision.
+Decisions regarding suspensions or expulsions may be appealed in writing to the Senate Committee on Student Appeals within fifteen (15) days of the original decision.
 The Senate Committee on Student Appeals has the sole authority to decide whether or not to hear an appeal.
 The decision of the Senate Committee on Student Appeals is the final decision of the University.